jina-ai/jina/docs/fundamentals/executor/hub/push-executor.md

     ```
 ````

-For multiple enviroment variables, we can pass it in this way:
+For multiple environment variables, we can pass it in this way:

 ```bash
 jina hub push --build-env FIRST=foo --build-env SECOND=bar